Peanut Butter Blossom Cookies

-CREAM– butter and sugars.
-I like to cream them in my stand mixer for about 2-3 minutes until it turns almost white and fluffy.
-To me, it helps make the cookies a lot more fluffy since it adds more air and stability to the batter.
+Cream the butter and sugars– in a mixer or large bowl, cream butter and sugars.
+I like to cream them in my stand mixer for about 5 minutes until it turns almost white and fluffy.
+This helps make the cookies a lot more fluffy since it adds more air and stability to the batter.

-ADD– eggs one at a time a then vanilla extract until it’s all combined together.
-No need to beat this on a high speed.
+Add wet ingredients– mix in peanut butter until smooth and creamy.
+Now add eggs one at a time a then vanilla extract until it’s all combined together.
+No need to beat this on high.
 Just low and slow to make it all bond together.

-BAKE– for approximately 8-12 minutes.
-The reason I say this is because every oven cooks differently.
-My current oven cooks a bit quicker at 8 minutes but I’ve made them in another over and it took 11 minutes.
-So I highly recommend checking them at the 8-minute mark first.
+Bake the dough– once in the oven, bake for approximately 8-12 minutes.
+Since every oven cooks differently, I highly recommend checking them at the 8-minute mark first.
 You’ll see a little bit of golden brown around the edges.
 Make sure the center looks fairly firm and not too wiggly.

-PLACE– As soon as you take them out of the oven, top them with a Hershey’s Kiss.
-IMMEDIATELY!
-This is fairly crucial.
-You only have a few minutes before the cookies start to Harden and it becomes difficult to do this.
+Add a kiss– as soon as you take them out of the oven, top them with a Hershey’s Kiss.
+This is very important.
+There are only a few minutes before the cookies start to harden and it becomes difficult to do this.
 But when you do it right out of the oven, the kiss will almost “puff” down into the cookie easily.
-Not a technical term but I think you’ll understand once you do it.
-It’s delightful!

-REMOVE– cookies from the cookie sheet and place them on a cooling rack.
+Enjoy– remove cookies from the cookie sheet and place them on a cooling rack.
 My tip for removing cookies is to take a spatula and quickly and swiftly scoop underneath them and pick them up.
-If you go slowly, oftentimes cookies will break or change shape a bit.
-I think a quick movement works like a charm.
+If you go slowly, the cookies will break or change shape a bit.
+Enjoy!

 *See the recipe card at the bottom of the page for printed instructions.